sighupio/fury-kubernetes-opa/katalog/gatekeeper/core/MAINTENANCE.md

 Please notice that it is expected that some objects don't have the namespace set as in upstream, this is because the namespace is set with Kustomize.

-2. Sync the new image to our registry by updating the [OPA images.yaml file fury-distribution-container-image-sync repository](https://github.com/sighupio/fury-distribution-container-image-sync/blob/main/modules/opa/images.yml).
+1. Sync the new image to our registry by updating the [OPA images.yaml file fury-distribution-container-image-sync repository](https://github.com/sighupio/fury-distribution-container-image-sync/blob/main/modules/opa/images.yml).

-3. Update the `kustomization.yaml` file with the new version in the image tag.
+2. Update the `kustomization.yaml` file with the new version in the image tag.

 ## Customizations

 - We enable monitoring of metrics by default, so we added some parameters to scrape them.
 - We delete the namespace from resources definitions, the namespace is set by Kustomize.
+- We create an additional service for the audit endpoint.